Good with money

 Insurance (check you have the right cover for your needs)

 If debt is your biggest money worry, you can use MoneyHelper’s free debt advice locator.
-“There are experts who can help you make a budget and government schemes designed to help,” says Nicholas.
+“There are government schemes designed to help,” says Nicholas.

 “For example, the ‘Breathing Space’ scheme could provide temporary protection from creditors.
 This may be something that could be offered after discussions with a debt adviser.
 When in place, your creditors won’t be able to contact you about your debts or add interest or charges while you make repayments, for a minimum of 30 days.”